TheScienceMuseum/heritageconnector/_posts/2020-11-03-a-brief-history-of-research-into-museums-online-collection-audiences.md

 ---
 layout: post
-title: "A brief history of research into museums’ online collection audiences"
+title: "A Brief History of Research into Museums’ Online Collection Audiences"
 categories: post
 ---